cycle/active-record/.github/CONTRIBUTING.md

 * **Run Linters**: Ensure your code passes all linting checks using `make lint`.
 * **Commit Your Changes**: Use the [Conventional Commits](#-commit-message-guidelines) standard for your commit messages.
 You can use `make commit` to assist in creating commit messages.
 * **Push Your Changes**: Push your branch to your fork on GitHub.
-* **Open a Pull Request**: Submit a pull request to the `master` branch of the original repository.
+* **Open a Pull Request**: Submit a pull request to the main branch of the original repository.
 Ensure your PR is focused, addressing a single feature, fix, or improvement.

 <br>